gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/rev-robotics.rst

 The REV kit is an infinite-pitch, :term:`extrusion <Extrusion>` based building system which uses the metric system and M3 hardware.

+**The REV kit is good for teams willing to invest the time into an extrusion building system.** It is a very flexible kit as it is extrusion based, yet it has the ability to integrate :term:`channel <Channel>` along with :term:`extrusion <Extrusion>`.
+REV offers the option to upgrade parts for those wanting a further investment into the REV building system.

 Special Considerations
 ----------------------